Nuclei-Software/nuclei-audio-library/opus/README.md

 Although these four audio are not exactly same, but they are very close to each other.
 And people can hardly tell the difference between them by ear.

-## Benchmark
+## Performance Test

-The encoder process 20 ms of audio data, so the 1s duration of audio data is divided into 50 frames.
+The encoder process 20 ms of audio data each time, so the 1s duration of audio data is divided into 50 frames.
 The decoder should follow inverse order, so the decoder should decode the frames for 50 times.
-We record the CPU cycles to process each frame, and caclulate the average cycles as shown in the following table.
+We record the CPU cycles consumed to process each frame, and caclulate the average cycles as shown in the following table.

 For w/o extension, the build option is `ARCH_EXT=`, for w/ extension, the build option is `ARCH_EXT=_zba_zbb_zbc_zbs_xxldspn3x`.

+    Test bistream: n300_dual_best_config_ku060_16M_7cd945994_18d811786_202408191002.bit

 These results can be easily calculated by [data/bench/cmp.py](./data/bench/cmp.py).